 >> Fresh picked goldenrod flowers

-Place as many fresh-picked goldenrod flowers (free of any moisture such as dew) as possible into a sterilized mason jar.
-Slowly pour enough extra virgin olive oil into the mason jar to thoroughly cover the flowers.
+Place into the mason jar.
+Slowly pour olive oil into the mason jar to thoroughly cover the flowers.
 Make sure you get all the air bubbles out by poking a skewer into the mixture several times.
-Seal tight.
+If needed, add more oil.
+Check after about an hour to ensure the flowers remain under the oil.
+Seal and place in a location that does not get direct sunlight.

 Goldenrod essential oil (NOT the homemade version above) is used as an antiseptic and anti-inflammatory ointment.
 Good for the circulatory system, a massage with goldenrod essential oil works well for various aches and pains.
 The oil is also good for the skin, and is effective in healing various skin conditions.